treasure-chess/chess-image-generator/README.md

 > Generate an image of the game board final state

 Adapted from https://github.com/andyruwruw/chess-image-generator.
-Updated to work in both node and browser environments, with a limited feature set specifically for Treasure Chess.
+Updated to work in both node and browser environments, with limited features designed specifically for Treasure Chess.

 ## Install